FarabiInnovations/agent_network_analysis/README.md

 ## Farabi Experiments
 ### Multi Agent Network Analysis

 The framework serves as a working baseline for multi-agent risk analysis, providing scaffolding for exploratory analyses.
-With further refinement, it can evolve into a hardened risk assessment tool.

 #### Run any file with agent_network prefix
 ```python3 agent_network_<whatever rest of filename>```